"The Hallows, the Hallows.... Real, and dangerous, and a lure for fools."

 Albus Dumbledore became probably the first wizard in over a thousand years to see all three of the Hallows, in winning the Elder Wand fromGrindelwald, borrowing James Potter's Cloak of Invisibility before returning it to Harry, and then later finding the Resurrection Stoneembedded in the Peverell ring, which Voldemort had hidden in the ruins of the Gaunt House.

-The three artifacts were in the same room simultaneously at points (Dumbledore wears the ring and carries his wand, while Harry has his invisibility cloak in his bag, in HBP10) and Harry ends the story as the rightful master of all three.
+The three artifacts were in the same room simultaneously at points (Dumbledore wore the ring and carried his wand, while Harry had the Cloak of Invisibility n his bag, in HBP10).
+Harry ends the story as the rightful master of all three.
 However the Hallows were never truly reunited by a single master, as Harry dropped the stone in the woods prior to gaining physical possession of the Elder Wand.
 If Harry succeeds in his plan to die as master of the Elder Wand and the ring is indeed lost, the ability to unite the Hallows and thereby conquer death will be lost forever (DH34, DH35, DH36).